Polanco: Restaurants

-Frequently named as the best restaurant in Mexico, in 2022 Pujol ranked 5th in The World's 50 Best Restaurants.
+Frequently named as the bests restaurants in Mexico, in 2022 Pujol ranked 5th in The World's 50 Best Restaurants, while Quintonil was ranked 3rd in 2025.
+Both restaurants were awarded two Michelin stars in 2024.

 Parks

 Part of the city's iconic park, Chapultepec, falls within Polanco's borders.

+Parque Lincoln is the neighborhood park most associated with Polanco.
+The park's clock tower has become a symbol of Polanco.

-Parque Lincoln is a neighborhood park as are the smaller Parque América and Plaza Uruguay.
+Other parks in Polanco are the smaller Parque América, Parque Machado and the Plaza Uruguay.

 Museums

-Polanco is walking distance from some of the city's most important museums in Chapultepec Park, such as the National Museum of Anthropology, the Soumaya Museum, the Modern Art Museum and Chapultepec Castle.
-Bordering Polanco on the north, in Nuevo Polanco are the Museo Soumaya and Museo Jumex.